 Baba Ganoush is a way of rediscovering eggplants.
 Baba Ganoush is similar to hummus but lighter and creamier.
 Many people struggle to cook with eggplants as it can be a bit challenging to find the best way to cook them so they stay tender and moist.
 With this recipe, you cannot go wrong.
 It’s the simples way of cooking eggplant and it’s absolutely delicious.

 Eggplant.
 The best way to cook the eggplants when making Baba Ganoush is on the barbeque or charing them directly on a gas flame.
 This will bring out a strong smoky flavour.
 As many of us don’t have that option available, you can roast the eggplants in the oven for around 35 minutes and it will still taste amazing.

 Tahini.
 Sesame seed paste, that’s all tahini is.
-This paste will give your Baba Ganoush a delicious tangy flavour.
-Some people are not a fan of tahini, and you can always reduce the amount of tahini or leave it out but the original recipe contains the paste and believe me, it brings the creaminess to the dip.
+Tahini will give your Baba Ganoush a delicious tangy flavour.
+Some people are not a fan of tahini, and you can always reduce the amount of tahini or leave it out but the original recipe contains the ingredient.
+Tahini will give your Baba Ganoush a creamy and smoother consistency.
 You can find this ingredient in some supermarkets or online.

 Lemon Juice.
 Freshly squeezed lemon juice gives the Baba Ganoush the needed amount of acidity.

 Extra Virgin Olive Oil.
 Use good quality extra virgin olive oil when making Baba Ganoush or other dips such as hummus.
 We love adding some extra oil on the top before serving so when you scoop the first bit with some pita bread, you get that intense olive oil flavour.